Cookies on the Attwoods website

 Accruals basis and cash basis

 One example which illustrates the difference between the accruals basis and cash basis is that credit sales are included in the accruals basis accounts income despite the fact that the customer may not have paid for the goods or services by the end of the accounting period.
-Under the optional cash basis the business is taxed on its cash receipts less allowable cash payments made during the accounting period.
-So under the optional cash basis credit sales are accounted for and taxed in the year in which they are paid for by the customer.
+Under the cash basis the business is taxed on its cash receipts less allowable cash payments made during the accounting period.
+Under the cash basis, credit sales are accounted for and taxed in the year in which they are paid for by the customer.

 Key tax points